 According to national statistics, 70% of freight transport bound to national economy arrives by road.
-From 2008 to 2010, road freight transport increased by 21.7%.
+From 2008-2010, road freight transport increased by 21.7%.

 The main problem related to road transport in Tajikistan is the insufficient level of infrastructure maintenance due to hard climatic conditions in winter.
 The global state of roads is unsatisfactory.
-Up to 2008, 75% of republican roads lost entirely or partially their asphalt cover.
-As a result , the average speed for 48% of all roads in Tajikistan is not higher than 35 km/h.
-Regarding the rolling stocks, in 2010, 50% to 70% of Tajikistan 42 000 trucks is in poor state and 80% is 10 years old and more.
+75% of republican roads either entirely or partially lost their asphalt cover up to 2008.
+As a result, the average speed for 48% of all roads in Tajikistan is not higher than 35 km/h.
+Regarding the rolling stocks, in 2010, 50-70% of Tajikistan's 42,000 trucks is in a poor state and 80% is 10 years old or more.

-Over the past 20 years, 24 road projects were completed, bringing the overall network to 1643 km of republican importance roads.
+Over the past 20 years, 24 road projects were completed, bringing the overall network to 1,643 km of republican importance roads.
 Major road projects included reconstruction of following roads:

-- Dushanbe Khodjent Chanak (border with Uzbekistan) - Vahdat Rasht Djirgital (border with Kyrgyztan) - Dushanbe Kulab Khorog Kul'ma (border with China) - Dushanbe Kurgan Tube Nyzhny Pyanj (border with Afghanistan)
+- Dushanbe-Khodjent-Chanak (border with Uzbekistan) - Vahdat-Rasht-Djirgital (border with Kyrgyztan) - Dushanbe-Kulab-Khorog-Kul'ma (border with China) - Dushanbe-Kurgan-Tube-Nyzhny Pyandj (border with Afghanistan)

 Future investments in road transport detailed in the National Transport Strategy include rehabilitation of international roads, bridges and tunnels.
-In total, 4 165 km of roads (2 423 km of international roads) are to be constructed until 2025, which represents a total investment of 898 M USD.
+In total, 4,165 km of roads (2,423 km of international roads) are to be constructed until 2025, which represents a total investment of USD 898 M.